 Elections Canada's verification of the application

-Elections Canada examines the application for registration to determine whether the third party can be registered.
+Elections Canada reviews the application for registration to determine whether the third party can be registered.
 Applications are examined in the order in which they are received.

-- the application does not conform to the requirements of the Canada Elections Act
+- the application does not meet the requirements of the Canada Elections Act, or

-- the name of the third party is likely to be confused with the name of a previously registered third party or with the name of an eligible or registered political party or candidate
+- the name of the third party is likely to be confused with the name of another regulated entity, such as a:

-If a third party cannot be registered for any reason, Elections Canada will inform the person who signed the application for registration, explaining why the third party cannot be registered.
-The third party must reapply for registration if it has incurred election advertising expenses totalling $500 or more in relation to that election.
+If a third party cannot be registered for any reason, Elections Canada will inform the person who signed the application for registration, explaining why and what steps must be taken.
+For example, they may need to submit a new application or simply provide missing information.

 Registry of Third Parties